ayush4ise/budgeted-attack-defense-game/README.md

 - Do not try to add 'actual' utility function to the `UtilityFunction` class, as it needs more input parameters than the functions in the rest of the class.
 It is better to use the LINGO models from `utils.py` to get the actual utility function values.

 - Case 3 should not be used, as the optimal solution for the problem is not achieved using the LINGO solver.
 The problem is locally infeasible.
 The solver requires to be set on "global" or "multistart" mode to find the optimal solution, as suggested by the LINGO documentation.
 However, this is not implemented in the current version of the LINGO solver API.
 The "global" mode can not be invoked from the LINGO solver GUI either, as the current license does not support the required number of non-linear variables.

+- Do not consider the 'Cases' for now.
+They are logically not very sound, and the results are not very useful.

 ## References